Medically reviewed by Drugs.com. Last updated on Sep 30, 2020.

 Respiratory: Dyspnea (≤5%), upper respiratory tract infection (2% to 3%), bronchitis (≥2%), nasopharyngitis (≥2%), pneumonia (≥2%), rhinitis (≥2%), wheezing (≥2%), oropharyngeal pain (2%), sinusitis (1%)

 <1% postmarketing, and/or case reports: Angioedema, atrial fibrillation, cough, diabetes mellitus, dysuria, gastroenteritis, hypersensitivity reaction, insomnia, limb pain, paradoxical bronchospasm, productive cough, pruritus, skin rash, voice disorder, vomiting

 Concerns related to adverse effects:

-• Bronchospasm: Rarely, paradoxical bronchospasm may occur with use of inhaled agents which may be life-threatening; discontinue use immediately and consider other therapy if bronchospasm occurs.
+• Bronchospasm: Paradoxical bronchospasm may occur with the use of inhaled agents which may be life-threatening; discontinue use immediately and consider other therapy if bronchospasm occurs.

 • CNS effects: May cause drowsiness and/or blurred vision, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).

-• Hypersensitivity: Immediate hypersensitivity reactions have been reported; if signs suggesting allergic reactions occur, in particular, angioedema (including difficulties in breathing or swallowing, swelling of the tongue, lips, and face), urticaria, or skin rash, discontinue therapy immediately.
+• Hypersensitivity: Immediate hypersensitivity reactions have been reported; if signs suggesting allergic reactions occur, in particular, angioedema (including difficulties in breathing or swallowing, swelling of the tongue, lips, and face), urticaria, or skin rash, discontinue therapy immediately and initiate alternative therapy.
 Use with caution in patients with severe hypersensitivity to milk proteins.

 • Cardiovascular disease: Cardiovascular effects (eg, atrial fibrillation, tachycardia) may occur after administration.
 Use with caution in patients with unstable ischemic heart disease, left ventricular failure, history of myocardial infarction, arrhythmia (excluding chronic stable atrial fibrillation), a history of long QT syndrome or whose QTc was prolonged at screening.
 In some cases, treatment may need to be discontinued.